SmartGridready/SmartGridready.github.io/source/content/functional-profiles.rst

 The :term:`Product` description exposes its functionalities by including two :term:`Functional Profiles`.
 The example shows a simple :term:`Smart Meter` that exposes AC-energy metering and AC-power measurement functionalities.

-A :term:`Communicator` software can read from or write to the device by addressing the :term:`Datapoint` by :term:`Functional Profile` name and :term:`Datapoint` name.
+A :term:`Communicator` software can read from or write to the device by addressing the :term:`Data Point` by :term:`Functional Profile` name and :term:`Data Point` name.
 Java code example:

 .. code-block:: java